cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-7.rst

 3. **Tune on Floor**

    Place Pupper on the floor and adjust the proportional gain for smooth turning.
 Aim to have it follow you naturally as you move around.

+**DELIVERABLE:** Tune the gain so that Pupper is able to keep up with the normal pace of a person walking.
+How did you go about tuning the gain for smooth turning?
+Take a video and upload to Gradescope.

 Step 3.
 Search and Track
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^